samanchez510/Scratch/README.md

 # Scratch
-Scratch program of dog named Bruno taking a walk
+Please enjoy my short film created on Scratch of a little dog named Bruno taking himself for a walk while his owner sleeps!